Francis Johnston (architect): Works

 At a time of huge rebuilding in Georgian Dublin, Johnston was one of the architects responsible for Sackville Street (now O'Connell Street).
 The great Pillar and Post Office were designed to harmonise with each other in the street adding grandeur and elegance to the boulevard.

-His work is interesting from an architectural point of view, in that it spans both the Neo-Classical and Neo-Gothic styles.
+His work is interesting from an architectural point of view, in that it spans both the Neoclassical and Gothic Revival styles.
 His Chapel Royal in Dublin Castle (1807–1814) is a fine example of an early Gothic revival church in Dublin.
 On this project (as on many others) he worked closely with the stuccodore George Stapleton, son of the better-known Michael Stapleton.
-The chapel proved a seminal building for later Gothic revival architects in Ireland, with the Cork architect Thomas Deane using the detailing from the windows as a model for those of the Aula Maxima of University College Cork, formerly known as Queens College Cork.
+The chapel proved a seminal building for later Gothic Revival architects in Ireland, with the Cork architect Thomas Deane using the detailing from the windows as a model for those of the Aula Maxima of University College Cork, formerly known as Queens College Cork.

 Among his other most notable projects were the construction of St. George's Church on the North side of Dublin (1802), overseeing the conversion of Parliament House into the Bank of Ireland (1803–1808) and the construction of the Richmond Tower at the junction of Watling Street and Queen's Bridge in 1812.
-This gateway had to be moved to the Royal Hospital, Kilmainham after the arrival of the railway in 1847 increased traffic congestion.
+This gateway had to be moved to the Royal Hospital Kilmainham after the arrival of the railway in 1847 increased traffic congestion.
 He had placed his personal coat of arms above the arch, concealed by a piece of wood painted to match the stone, his idea being that his arms would be revealed to future generations after the wood became rotten.
-However, his little trick was uncovered when the gateway was taken down for removal.
+However, his trick was uncovered when the gateway was taken down for removal.
 The coat of arms at present on the gateway is that of the Royal Hospital.

 The designs of Galtrim House, Co.
 Meath (c.
 1802) and Ballynegall House, Co.
 Westmeath, built in 1808, are attributed to Johnston.

 In 1813 he began work on Richmond Gaol as a prison to relieve the pressure on Newgate Prison, Dublin, which had been designed by his teacher Thomas Cooley.

 He played a major role in designing Nelson's Pillar in Dublin, the construction of which was started in 1808.
-The original plans for the Pillar were submitted to the organising committee by William Wilkins, a London architect, Fellow of Caius College, Cambridge, and accepted by them in 1808.
+The original plans for the Pillar were submitted to the organising committee by William Wilkins, a London architect, and accepted by them in 1808.
 However, for some reason, the committee wrote later that they were incapable of "executing his design precisely as he had given it."
 Johnston "afforded the necessary assistance with his acknowledged ability, which...he did with the utmost cheerfulness."
 He made several drawings, one of which met the approval of the committee sufficiently for construction to start.
 Curiously, the table of expenditure for the Pillar does not include an architect's fee.
 The Pillar was destroyed by a bomb in 1966.